Dr Christine Cheng

 2011.
 With Dominik Zaum, “Selling the Peace?
 Corruption and Post+Conflict Peacebuilding” in C.Cheng and D.Zaum, Corruption and Post-Conflict Peacebuilding- Selling the Peace?, Routledge.
 1-25.

 2011.
 With Margit Tavits.
 “Informal Influences in Selecting Female Political Candidates”, Political Research Quarterly.
-(PRQ has issued a press release on this article in advance of the US primary season.
-See media coverage from Canada.com and the Vancouver Sun.)
+(One of the Top 10 Most Downloaded articles in 2011.
+Also see media coverage from Canada.com and the Vancouver Sun.)

-Dr Cheng's publications are available here and her c.v. is available here.
+My publications are available on the Research Portal and on myblog.
+My c.v is available here.